 DUI Defense Attorneys

-Whether you are impaired or sober, getting pulled over and arrested for suspicion of drunk driving can have an impact on your record and reputation.
+Whether you are impaired or sober, getting pulled over and arrested for suspicion of drunk driving or driving under the influence (DUI) can have an impact on your record and reputation.
 If you or someone you know is dealing with a DUI charge, it is important to contact a qualified criminal defense attorney to handle your case.
 One wrong statement or step could cause a world of trouble for you and your family.
 Let the professionals at DeCarlis & Sawyer handle the hard work and stress surrounding your case, and trust in our ability to produce positive results.

 Anatomy of A DUI Case